 Dehydrated Beef Food Safety

 If your dehydrator has a meat/fish setting, the jerky should be ready to serve once the dehydration is complete.
 However, to be extra safety conscious, you can use pre-heating and/or post-heating as added precautions.
 You can read more about jerky safety via the FSIS.
+When making jerky for humans, they recommend pre-heating as an added safety step to make sure that you get a suitable temperature early in the process, while the meat or fish is still wet.
+You can use this as an added safety measure when making jerky for dogs, if you wish.

 Dehydrated Beef Jerky Treat Making Tips and Tricks